gSchool/DNA-release-2/03-Phase-2/04a-metrics-what-are-they.md

 >
 > <span style="clear:both">&nbsp;</span>

 An alternative to the above quote is, you manage what you measure. **Metrics matter** - they impact individual and team behavior alike.
-In Release 1, we asked you the current measure of progress in your organization.
+In Module 1, we asked you the current measure of progress in your organization.
 Overwhelmingly, many of you stated obligations and expenditures, or planning documents.
 Take a minute and ask yourself- what unintended consequences do these current metrics cause?

 Some answers that come to mind: overemphasis on obligation and expenditures (spending money) vice valuable capability delivery or planning vice execution.